To learn more about any of these news items, please submit your inquiry through our Service Request Form.

 We'd like to hear your ideas, and about any difficulties you may be encountering.
-To share your comments, please contact the RM Office.
+To share your comments, please submit through our Service Request Form

 JUNE 15, 2020 - The River Road lift station and odour control systems are about 60% completed and should be substantially complete by late August.
 Thank you for your patience while this work is underway.

 Water meter installations resumed in May after being put on hold due to COVID-19.
 We continue to make progress on easements, inspections of work to date and addressing deficiencies.

 We are also in the process of converting our memorandums of understanding with other municipalities into formal agreements.

 More details on project status are available here